Yeast Infection In Toddlers: How To Treat & Prevention Tips

 Diaper rash or diaper dermatitis is skin irritation due to wet or soiled diapers and is not fungal.
 However, a diaper rash could be mistaken for yeast infection.
 Also, the development of yeast infection can worsen existing diaper rash.

 Diaper rash could be associated with a history of severe diarrhea or changes in the diet, such as the introduction of solid foods.
-The following signs may help differentiate yeast infection from diaper rash in toddlers.
+The following signs may help differentiate yeast infection from baby diaper rash.

 • Yeast infection shows no improvement with diaper rash cream.